-Welcome to NCAD NCAD is a unique place, with a special energy all its own.
+NCAD is a unique place, with a special energy all its own.
 Walking under the blue arch on Thomas Street for the first time and into a campus of studios, workshops, and learning and social spaces is an unforgettable experience.

+Welcome to NCAD

-As one of Ireland's most important creative and cultural institutions, our vision for our students is that of a studio-based, learning-by-doing experience that responds to both the digital and the material world.
+Today, as the national centre of excellence in Art and Design, NCAD offers the richest and most diverse education in art and design in Ireland.
+Our vision for our students is that of a studio-based, learning-by-doing experience that responds to both the digital and the material world.
 Students are at the heart of everything we do, and 'making' is at our core.

 Just as NCAD is a national institution like no other, an NCAD education is like no other.
 Our era is one of fast and sometimes troubling change, and as a society we face many challenges.
 Learning and research at NCAD stimulates the imagination, creativity and critical thinking necessary to meet these challenges.
 Our graduates and research community include artists and designers who have changed the face of their fields.
 Their creative work meets the highest levels of achievement, from major international galleries and exhibitions to the catwalk and high street, and in health care and essential services.
 With close connections to our community, we also actively forge partnerships across Irish education, industry, culture and social enterprise as well as internationally.

 With a new Strategic Plan in place and a strong vision for our future, we are on an exciting journey.
 Whether you are considering your options for studying at third level for the first time, or looking for the right college in which to continue your studies at masters or doctoral level, thank you for considering NCAD.

 Professor Sarah Glennie Director, NCAD